igorcasmarques/igorcasmarques.github.io/my-story/9-from-orem-to-buffalo.md

 My visa request was denied.
 Why?
 Because "transit" visas are for passengers in connecting flights, and the right visa for me should have been just the good old "tourist" visa.

-For someone who had lived abroad for nine years, I sure knew very little about immigration documents.
+For someone who had lived abroad for nine years, I sure knew very little about immigration processes.
 Thankfully, Chilean nationals did not need a visa to enter Canada, so Vero ended up picking up her mother at the airport.

 ## Holidays in Orem